Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 EnforcementIndiana State Police / Local Law Enforcement

-Base offense; escalates to Level 6 felony if prior unrelated voyeurism conviction, publication, or transmission
+Enhanced to Level 6 felony if operator has prior voyeurism conviction, publishes captured material, or transmits to another person

 ClassificationLevel 6 Felony